 March is National Workplace Eye Wellness month, which is a great reminder that your eyesight is something you should never take for granted.
-The best way to take care of your eyes is by being proactive because if you want until you find a problem it is often too late.
+The best way to take care of your eyes is by being proactive because if you wait until you find a problem it is often too late.
 Listed below are five ways you can begin taking better care of your eyes:

 - Get regular eye exams